Dyslexia LegislationHas Legislation?Yes

 Nevada does not have pre-service legislation related to dyslexia.

 At least one employee in each school must be trained to (1) recognize indicators of dyslexia, and (2) the science related to teaching pupils with dyslexia.
-Professional development must be provided by a learning strategies, and may be provided through online training.
+Professional development must be provided by learning strategies, and may be provided through online training.

 Section 9 of AB341: (1) requires each school district and charter school to administer screenings for dyslexia to certain pupils in certain grade levels; and (2) requires a school district and charter school to address the needs of a pupil if the screening confirms that a pupil has indicators for dyslexia through the response to scientific, research-based intervention system of instruction.
 Intervention should be systematic, multi-sensory, and offered in an appropriate setting that is derived from a research evidence-base.